programonauta/gCluster/README.md

       -g              Don't draw edges
       -p              Draw points
       -b              Draw numbers
-      -x              Configuration file: default config.csv on the <dir> directory
+      -x              Don't use prefix on the

 First of all you need to create a new directory to store dataset in a CSV format.